timcdlucas/translucent_interpretable_ML_review/translucent.md

 This autocorrelation is typically handled with a phylogenetic random effect while other sources of autocorrelation such as time or space can be similarly handled with an appropriate random effects term.
 Categorical random effects can be used to model a wide variety of sources of autocorrelation such as multiple samples from a single individual, site or lab.

-Including random effects within parametric or non-parametric statistical models is entirely possible with flexible modelling packages [@stan; @inla; @glmmTMB; @tmb].
+Including random effects within parametric or non-parametric statistical models is entirely possible with flexible modelling packages [@stan; @INLA; @glmmTMB; @tmb].
 As a simple demonstration I fitted a phylogenetic linear model via INLA [@INLA]  using the *a priori* selected covariates (cross-validated $r^2 = 0.72$) and a linear model using all covariates and strong regularising priors ($r^2 = 0.74$).
 Both models, when fitted to all the data, yielded posterior means of 0.04 for the standard deviation of the phylogenetic random effect which implies a relatively weak effect.